goplus/builder/docs/architecture/01_architecture.md

    - Description: Managing projects, allowing the usage of the project instance, and methods for project.
    - Interfaces: Export project instances, getProjects, load, save, download, etc. methods.
    - Behavior: When the user gets a project instance, he can display and change the contents of the project to the UI level.
-6. **Sounds Edit**: Facilitates the editing of sound assets, providing tools for audio manipulation.
+6. **Sounds Edit**:

    - Description: Allows users to perform editing operations on audio files, with the capability to save the edits.
    - Interfaces: Inputs a list of audio files.
    - Behavior: When in use, users can carry out editing actions on audio files.
-7. **Backend**: Manage users' project files and library-related files such as wizards and audio, and provide code formatting and cloud saving interfaces.
+7. **Project Runner**:

+   - Description: Online compilation of spx projects using wasm
+   - Interfaces: None
+   - Behavior: The use of indexedDB to achieve the spx project file reading, the use of iframe to achieve the project online running
+8. **Backend**:

    - Description:  It is used to manage projects and asset files.
    - Interfaces: Add, delete, modify, search for project and asset files, search for resource files, and format code.